hartwigmedical/hmftools/sv-linx/README.md

-ThreePrimeBreakendId | Id of the 3' breakend in the fusion Name | Name of the fusion in the form 5'GENE_3'GENE Reported | True if the fusion meets all reportable fusion criteria for LINX ReportedType | If one or both of the genes matches  a promiscuous gene or known rearrangament in the HMF fusion knowledgebase, then the type of reportable gene pair:  f 'KNOWN_PAIR', 'PROMISCUOUS_5', 'PROMISCUOUS_3', 'PROMISCUOUS_BOTH', 'EXON_DEL_DUP', 'IG_PROMICUOUS', 'IG_KNOWN_PAIR', KNOWN_PAIR_UNMMABLE_3' or 'NONE' (if no match is found)
+ThreePrimeBreakendId | Id of the 3' breakend in the fusion Name | Name of the fusion in the form 5'GENE_3'GENE Reported | True if the fusion meets all reportable fusion criteria for LINX ReportedType | If one or both of the genes matches  a promiscuous gene or known rearrangement in the HMF fusion knowledgebase, then the type of reportable gene pair:  f 'KNOWN_PAIR', 'PROMISCUOUS_5', 'PROMISCUOUS_3', 'PROMISCUOUS_BOTH', 'EXON_DEL_DUP', 'IG_PROMISCUOUS', 'IG_KNOWN_PAIR', KNOWN_PAIR_UNMMABLE_3' or 'NONE' (if no match is found)
 Phased | Set to 1 if a phased fusion can be formed (after allowing for exon skipping) ChainLength | 0 for simple fusions.
 If fusion is chained equal to the total length of segments chained between 5' and 3' partners
 ChainLinks | 0 for simple fusions.
-If fusion is chained equal to the number of segments chained between 5' and 3' partners ChainTerminated | True if the fusion is interupted either on the 5’ partner side by a chained breakend prior to the start of the 5’ gene or by a chained breakend prior to the last coding base of the 3’ gene
+If fusion is chained equal to the number of segments chained between 5' and 3' partners ChainTerminated | True if the fusion is interrupted either on the 5’ partner side by a chained breakend prior to the start of the 5’ gene or by a chained breakend prior to the last coding base of the 3’ gene
 DomainsKept | List of 3' partner domains retained in fusion product (as annotated by PROSITE profiles) DomainsLost | List of 3' partner domains lost in fusion product (as annotated by PROSITE profiles) SkippedExonsUp | Count of splice donors required to be skipped on 5' partner side to form an inframe fusion.